Papunhank

 One Quaker who took the journey to Machiwihilusing was John Woolman, who felt compelled to do so after having met Papunhank earlier in 1761 when he had been in Philadelphia.
 To embark on such a journey during a time of increasing violence speaks to his dedication to see Papunhank again, visiting his village despite language and cultural barriers.
 He would write fondly of his time spent in the region, describing feelings of mutuality while engaging in a shared feeling of religious experience that contrasted much of the violence that surrounded them.
 In 1763, Papunhank was baptised as a Moravian by a prominent missionary and clergyman David Zeisberger, during his visit to the settlement.
 He adopted the name Johannes, and in the context of heightened colonial violence infringing upon their village he petitioned officials in Philadelphia to start a new settlement with Moravian support.
-This settlement began in 1765 and came to be known as Friedenshutten, which was composed of mostly Munsee and Mohicans with a limited number of Moravian settlers.
+This settlement began in 1765 and came to be known as Friedenshuetten, which was composed of mostly Munsee and Mohicans with a limited number of Moravian settlers.
 This community was short-lived and was displaced by 1768 following an influx of white British colonizers.
 In 1771 an accusation was leveled against Papunhank by another Munsee healer, who alleged that Papunhank may have poisoned a community member.
 These rumours were ultimately sidelined but are reflective of divisions within his social group.
 Papunhank retained his spiritual and religious views until he eventually died May 15, 1775.
 He left behind a daughter named Sophia.